soradevtech/javascript-rps-game/README.md

 *simple rock-paper-scissors game written in vanilla JavaScript*

 **To-Do:**
+* Change the image URLs to local storage so the app can run standalone
 * Change the FIGHT text on the battle screen to a win/loss message after the battle is complete, and insert a retry button that refreshes the page
 * Make the page responsive
 * Change the backgrounds